- Parents Home

 - Dress your child in layers that are easy to add and remove during bouts of chills or fever.

-- You can give over-the-counter cough or cold medicines to children over 6 years old if your doctor says it's OK.
+- Give over-the-counter cough or cold medicines to children over 6 years old if your doctor says it's OK.
 Follow the package instructions carefully so you give the right amount.
 Do not give these medicines to children under 6 years old because they can cause bad reactions.

 - Running a cool-mist humidifier can help relieve coughs and runny or stuffy noses.
 Clean it after each use or at least once a day.